| An Essay on

 to satisfy an industry in full expansion, eager to know every detail of its

+performances.
+1861: the products The 1861 industrial census marks a turning-point.
 First, the classification used breaks completely with Tolosan;

 it employs "natural" groupings based above all on the purpose of products.
+The first groupings by employer emerged in 1840.
+The struggle

 between the free-trade lobby and protectionists had led industries to form